BrazilianFriendsOfSymfony/BFOSTwigExtensionsBundle/README.md

 The BFOSTwigExtensionsBundle
 ============================

-This bundle provides the following filters:
+This bundle provides the following *Twig filters*:

 * ``bfos_format_bytes``: Format the number in bytes into a human readable format.
 * ``bfos_align_right``: Format a string: right-justification with spaces.
 Useful using the pre html tag.
 * ``bfos_align_left``: Format a string: left-justification with spaces.
 Useful using the pre html tag.

+and provides the following *Form types*:

+* ``richtextarea``: richtextarea type to allow you use rich text form fields out of the box.
+Currently uses CkEditor.

 Installation